-Savvy travelers know that after they view Monument Valley, their best choice is to dine at the Cottonwood Steakhouse in Bluff, Utah.
+Looking for dining near Monument Valley?
+Savvy travelers know that after they view Monument Valley, their best choice for dining is the Cottonwood Steakhouse in Bluff, Utah.
 We offer great food, craft beer, wine, and dining under the stars in an American western atmosphere.

 The Trail of the Ancients Scenic Byway (Highway 163) connects Monument Valley and Bluff and features jaw-dropping, scenic vistas such as Goosenecks State Park, Valley of the Gods, Moki Dugway, Muley Point and Sand Island.
 You’ll recognize mile marker 13 as the “Forrest Gump Highway”.